 When Windows 10 update finishes, it says, your files are all there right where you left them.
 This is an ominous message to receive.
 After my stroke, I feel like my memories are all there, right where I left them.
 Yet, something is still different all the same.
 I am missing some sense of scale of time or when the memories happened.
 The memories are all there, true enough, but they are all smushed together, as if an elephant had stepped on a grilled cheese sandwich.
 My memory is that smashed sandwich.
-All the parts are there, but it’s not quite the same shape as I’d left them.
+All the parts are there, but not quite in the same shape as I’d left them.

 This is strange, because I find myself feeling a lot of things about these memories that still exist that I never felt before.
 Sometimes, they are welcome warm memories.
 Sometimes, they are a bit raw and sensitive.
 Maybe what I’m about to describe is how people normally feel about their memories and feelings and I was somewhat abnormal before the accident for having the ability to suppress that.
 Maybe the stroke “fixed” me in that way.